The Danube is the second longest river in Europe.

 The ships passing is made through the two locks, built symmetrically with regards to the dam’s axis.
 The hatching system is in two stages on the principle of communicating vessels (water’s level of difference is 30m).

 Although it is not found on the tourist routes well known from Romania, this region has highly landscape potential.
 We recommend you to convince yourself.
-The first time will be harder, then surely you will return willingly.
+Probably the first time will be harder, after surely you will return willingly.